-There are three different categories of hearing loss, they are:
+There are three different categories of hearing loss.

 Most conductive hearing losses are treatable medical conditions, however some may necessitate surgical intervention to resolve.

 This type of hearing loss affects the transmission of sound between the outer and inner ear.
 It may be caused by any of the following conditions: